mvolkmann/blog/src/terminal-tips.md

 This allows you to focus on a task at hand by switching to a specific window or tab.

-For example, perhaps you editing your blog and working on two projects.
+For example, perhaps you are editing your blog and working on two projects.
 Create a separate tab for each of these whose names are "blog" and the project names.
 Inside each tab create multiple panes by splitting the initial pane horizontally, vertically, or both.
 In the panes of a project tab you can run a web server, an API server, and a database server.
 Other panes can be used for executing shell commands.

 In macOS some of the options for applications that manage terminal sessions include Terminal (built-in macOS app),